uob-positron-imaging-centre/openmm-rust/openmm-sys/README.md

 Finally, you can compile OpenMM yourself using CMake.
 Even more information (and perhaps better explained than me) is provided by OpenMM's authors on their [website](http://docs.openmm.org/latest/userguide/library.html#compiling-openmm-from-source-code) - see the "Compiling OpenMM from Source Code" section.

 ## Examples
 Take a look in the `examples/` folder for some low-level use of OpenMM from Rust.
 Note that it uses OpenMM's C Wrapper, so all functions calls must be `unsafe` - see the `openmm-rust` crate for a safe, higher-level API.

+## Versioning
+The first two digits of this crate's version correspond to the latest [minor version](https://semver.org/) of `OpenMM`, while the last digit corresponds to patches to this crate.
+For example, `openmm-sys` version 7.4.0 corresponds to `OpenMM` 7.4.2 (the latest at the time of writing).

+If you are interested in having Rust wrappers for a different `OpenMM` version, by all means contact me at *a.l.nicusan \<at\> bham.ac.uk*.

 ## Bindgen Usage
 The shell script used to generate the Rust bindings to OpenMM's C Wrapper is included in `src/bindings`, along with the wrapper itself.